AmaduFullah/CNTC_MODEL/Readme.md

 The datasets used in this project are obtained from the UCR time series archive.

 ## Results
-This table provides results of testing errors for our proposed and nine baseline models based on 44 UCR datasets.
+This table provides results for the testing errors of our proposed and nine baseline models based on 44 UCR datasets.
 For implementation settings feel free to refer to our paper.

 | Dataset              | ResNet | FCN   | ITRD  | DTW_F | DATS  | LPS   | MCNN  | NTSC  | TSCD  | CNTC  |